openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/02-implement-process.md

 &lt;/bpmn2:definitions&gt;
 </pre>

-Since we still have our app running using `mvn quarkus:dev`, when you make these changes and reload the endpoint, Quarkus will notice all of these changes and live-reload them, including changes in your business assets (i.e. processes, decision, rules, etc.).

-Note however that we've not yet implemented the required CDI beans, hence, we cannot test our process yet.
-We will implement this CDI bean in the following step
+Note that we've not yet implemented the required CDI beans, hence, we cannot test our process yet.
+We will implement this CDI bean in the following step.

 ## Congratulations!